Marmox Wet Room

-Yes, the Showerlays can be easily cut to fit any size using either a Stanley knife or a hack saw.
+Yes, the Showerlays can be easily trimmed using either a Stanley knife or a hack saw.
 The slope of these boards is constant over the whole surface so cutting off the outside 100mm, 200mm or corner for a soil stack will not make the board any less sloped.

-Be aware however that cutting off more than 100mm will result in that cut perimeter edge being thinner so if possible this edge with a reduced thickness should face the wall rather than surrounding floor.
+Be aware, however, that cutting off more than 100mm will result in that cut perimeter edge being thinner so this edge with a reduced thickness must face the wall rather than surrounding floor.

-The only part of the linear showerlays that can be cut is the area opposite to where the linear channel is.
-These units cannot be made thinner – for example, the 1200mm x 900mm has the drain parallel to the 1200mm long side – this length must always be 1200mm.
+The only part of the linear showerlays that can be easily trimmed is the area opposite to where the linear channel is.
+These units cannot generally be made thinner – for example, the 1200mm x 900mm has the drain parallel to the 1200mm long side – this length must always be 1200mm.